 2. An equilibrium spin system.
-Consider a one-dimensional lattice system where each site can be occupied by a particle, either $\otimes$ or $\oplus$ , or be empty -
+Consider an infinite one-dimensional lattice system where each site can be in one of 4 states (A, B, C, D).

-There is a local contribution to the energy, being -J < 0 when two neighbouring particles are of the same type, and +J when they are different.
-There is no interaction energy when the neighbouring site is empty.
-The average particle density is 1/3 for each particle type.
+Neighbouring pairs of the same symbol are forbidden (e.g., AA etc).
+There is a local contribution to the energy, being -J < 0 when two neighbouring states are AC, CA, BD, and DB, and there is no interaction energy for the remaining neighbouring states.
 If the average energy is u, what is the equilibrium distribution?
-Or, in other words, what are the probabilities over sequences of symbols that characterise the system?
-(You may give the answer as a function of temperature instead of energy.)
-What are the probabilities in the limit of zero temperature?
+Or, in other words, what are the probabilities over sequences of symbols that characterize the system?
+(You should give the answer as a function of temperature instead of energy.)
+What is the entropy in the limit of zero temperature?